-Trump administration sues to stop release of Bolton book
+Trump administration sues to delay release of Bolton book

 The book contained “significant quantities of classified information that it asked Defendant to remove,” the filing says.

+“The United States is not seeking to censor any legitimate aspect of Defendant’s manuscript; it merely seeks an order requiring Defendant to complete the prepublication review process and to take all steps necessary to ensure that only a manuscript that has been officially authorized through that process — and is thus free of classified information — is disseminated publicly," the lawsuit says.

 Bolton’s book, “The Room Where It Happened: A White House Memoir,” was supposed to be released in March.
-Its release date was twice delayed and it is now set to be released next week by publisher Simon & Schuster.
+Its release date was twice delayed and it is now set to be released next week by Simon & Schuster.

 “Bolton covers an array of topics — chaos in the White House, sure, but also assessments of major players, the president’s inconsistent, scattershot decision-making process, and his dealings with allies and enemies alike, from China, Russia, Ukraine, North Korea, Iran, the United Kingdom, France, and Germany,” according to the publisher.